by Eric B. Hare

 was comfortable.

-we said to the
+faces, we said

-right, lets
+“All right,

 Five miles down